 I am an 11 year old girl.
 I live with my mother.
 I have a sister who lives with my grandmother in Moshi, because my mother cannot afford to look after us both.
 Our father died when I was young.
 In the morning I clean the floor, have breakfast, then walk to school which takes an hour.
 English is the most interesting subject in school but the best thing at school was the trip to Arusha National Park we had!
 After helping my mother after school I like to play card games with my friends.
 I hope one day I will be a teacher.

-I am a 12 year old boy.
-I live together with my mother in Sorenyi.
-We share a bedroom together.
-My father died when I was young.
-In school I like English and Kiswahili most.
-When I get home from school I fetch water and wash my school uniform.
+I am a 14 year old boy.
+I live with my grandparent.
+I have One sibling, My father pass away and my mother got married to another man.
+In school I like Mathematics, Science and Geography.
+When I get home from school I fetch water, collect firewood, wash my school uniform and doing my homework.
 Then I like to play football with my friends in the street.
-When I grow up I want to be the captain of a ship so I can travel to other countries!
+I want to become an Engineer.

 Musa Zakayo Laizer